-SECTION 9: FOREIGN FREEHOLD PROPERTY OWNERSHIP IN PHUKET: COMPLETE CONDOMINIUM GUIDE
+SECTION 9: FOREIGN FREEHOLD CONDOMINIUMS EXPLAINED: COMPLETE GUIDE

 Making the Right Choices

 Foreign freehold ownership in Phuket is rather limited to foreigners.
-As investing in property is always a major decision, buyers naturally want the reassurance that their purchase is both secure and strategically sound.
+As investing in any type of property is always a major decision, buyers naturally want the reassurance that their purchase is both secure and strategically sound.

 In most countries, property ownership laws are relatively straightforward.
 However, in Phuket, and throughout Thailand, foreign buyers are prohibited from owning land, which includes landed property such as villas and houses.
 The exception is foreign freehold condo ownership in Phuket through registered condominiums.
 These can be purchased in a foreign buyer’s own name and recorded at the local Land Department, offering a clear and legal title.